Awesome Gem

 Awesome Gem (foaled February 6, 2003) is an American Thoroughbred racehorse who won the 2007 San Fernando Stakes, 2009 Hawthorne Gold Cup, and 2010 Hollywood Gold Cup.

 Background

 This son of Awesome Again was sold by Crupi's New Castle Farm to West Point Thoroughbreds for $150,000 in California at the 2005 Barretts March 2-year-old sale.
 His partnership includes Paul Blavin, Scott Ross of Scottsdale, AZ, Scott Cadwallader and Patrice Arundel of Vista, CA, and Rob Keen of Encinitas, California.

 Racing career

-The chestnut gelding has recently risen to become a major stakes contender on the main track in the Southern California racing circuit.
-Awesome Gem tends to stand out as a smaller and slimmer horse then many of his competitors.

 2006: Three-year-old season

 As a three-year-old, he finished second twice before winning a Maiden Special Weight at Santa Anita's Oak Tree meet on September 29, 2006.
 He went on to capture an allowance on October 26, 2006, and then ended the year with a second place on the turf in the Grade III 1-mile Sir Beaufort Stakes on December 26, 2006, on the opening day of Santa Anita's 2006–07 winter meet.